 A common-law partner can be of the same or opposite sex as you.
 You can sponsor your girlfriend as a common-law partner if you have been living together in a marriage-like relationship for at least a year.

 What’s the difference between a conjugal partner and a common-law partner?
 The conjugal partner class was designed for partners of Canadians who would ordinarily apply as common-law partners, only they weren’t able to live together continuously for a year.
 It also applies to spouses who cannot marry their sponsors due to marital status or sexual orientation in combination with an immigration barrier (such as a rule preventing the Canadian partner and the other person from staying for long periods of time in the other person’s country).

-There are certain conditions that make someone ineligible to be sponsored.
+There are certain conditions with Canadian sponsorship requirements that make someone ineligible to be sponsored.
 The person cannot be under the age of 18.
 And if you or your sponsor were married to someone else at the time of your marriage, you can’t be sponsored.
 Furthermore, if you or your sponsor are the common-law or conjugal partner of someone else, that renders you ineligible for sponsorship.

 Let’s say your sponsor applied for permanent residency, but didn’t include you on the application as someone who should be examined.
 That’s another eligibility bar.
 If your sponsor tried to bring a spouse, common-law or conjugal partner in the past, and it’s been less than three years since that person became a permanent resident (or five years, if your application was received after March 2, 2012), you can’t be sponsored.

 My Visa Source stays updated on all immigration news and announcements across Canada and the United States, including sudden changes in government law.
 Our legal solutions help individuals, families and businesses from North America and around the globe.